Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-Xue et al. \cite{r30} proposed a coarse-to-fine cascade network with a smooth prediction (CFC-SP) for video facial expression recognition.
-They began by grouping a number of similar emotions into a set of broad categories in order to address the issue of label ambiguity.
-After that, both the coarse and fine classifications are carried out using the cascade network.
-In addition, to further enhance its performance, they suggest a smoothing prediction (SP).
-Ablation experiments on the Aff-Wild2 dataset \cite{r31} finally yielded an f1-score value of 46.15\%, demonstrating the method's efficacy.
-They are of the opinion that there are two possible causes of the label ambiguity issue: one is the ambiguity of the expressions themselves, some of which are similar to one another and hard to tell apart.
-The other factor is that individuals interpret facial expressions in different ways, resulting in label ambiguity and inconsistent labels.
-For instance, it's hard to tell the difference between "sadness" and "disgust" because they sound so similar.
-To achieve more accurate predictions from coarse to fine, they proposed a coarse-to-fine cascade network.
+Xue et al. \cite{xue2022coarse} proposed a coarse-to-fine cascaded network with smooth predictions (CFC-SP) for video-based facial emotion recognition.
+To address the issue of label ambiguity, they initially grouped several similar emotions into rough categories.
+Subsequently, they employed a cascaded network for preliminary classification, followed by fine classification.
+Furthermore, they introduced smooth prediction (SP) to enhance performance.
+The effectiveness of this method was validated through ablation experiments on the Aff-Wild2 dataset \cite{kollias2019expression}, achieving a final f1-score of 46.15\%.
+Regarding the label ambiguity issue, they identified two possible causes: the inherent ambiguity in expressions, where some expressions are similar and challenging to differentiate, and the diverse interpretations of facial expressions among individuals, leading to label ambiguity and inconsistency.
+For example, "sadness" and "disgust" are very similar and difficult to distinguish.
+Hence, they proposed a coarse-to-fine cascaded network to obtain more reliable predictions gradually.

-Hu M et al. \cite{r32} proposed an integrated framework of local and global networks based on locally enhanced motion history images and CNN-LSTM cascade networks, and the overall framework is shown in Figure \ref{7}.
-In the local network, unrecognized video frames are combined into a single frame using a novel method called LEMHI.
-To increase the local values used in differential image computation and effectively capture the actions of key facial units, this method makes use of the identified human facial landmarks as attention regions.
-This frame is used to make predictions by the CNN network.
-For video facial emotion recognition, on the other hand, the global network uses a more advanced CNN-LSTM model as a global feature extractor and classifier.
-As a late fusion method, a random search weighted summation strategy is used to make the final prediction.
-Experiments were conducted on the AFEW and MMI datasets, achieving 51.2\% and 78.4\% accuracy, respectively, and the experimental results indicate that integrating the two network frameworks provides better performance than using individual networks alone.
+Hu et al. \cite{hu2019video} focused on the emotion recognition of facial expressions in video sequences.
+They proposed an integrated framework based on Local Enhanced Motion History Images (LEMHI) and a CNN-LSTM cascaded network, as illustrated in Fig. \ref{fig12}.
+In the local network, they employed a novel approach, LEMHI, to aggregate frames from unrecognized videos into a single frame.
+This method used detected facial landmarks as attention regions to enhance local values in differential image calculations, effectively capturing the movements of key facial units.
+Subsequently, this frame was input into a CNN network for prediction.
+On the other hand, they utilized an improved CNN-LSTM model as a global network, serving as a feature extractor and classifier for facial emotion recognition in video.
+Finally, a random search weighted sum strategy was employed as a late fusion method for the ultimate prediction.
+Experimental results on AFEW and MMI datasets yielded accuracies of 51.2\% and 78.4\%, respectively.
+The findings indicate that the integrated framework of the two networks performs better than the individual networks alone.